Glossary of English-language idioms derived from baseball: foot in the bucket

 To act in a timid or cowardly fashion.
 A batter who steps away from home plate with his leading foot (usually in fear of being struck by a pitched ball) instead of a straight-ahead stride is said to "step in the bucket".

 "Even if you haven't stepped in the bucket yet, you may one day.
 So here are Be Better Guys' Tips for Handling a Screw Up at Work" – Be Better Guys: A Guy's Guide to Getting a Life, 17 June 2009.

 four-bagger

 A complete success; compare home run, below.
 In baseball, "four-bagger" is another term for a home run, since the batter who hits a home run touches all four bags or bases, including home plate.
 A "four-bagger" in baseball may also mean any combination of hits and errors in one at-bat where the batter touches all four bases (a triple and an error, for example, a double and a two-base error, a single and a three-base error, or four-base error).

-Referring to the prospects of a high-tech company, a headline reads, "Is Netflix a Four-Bagger in the Making"? – The Motley Fool, 6 October 2013.
+Referring to the prospects of a high-tech company, a headline reads, "Is Netflix a Four-Bagger in the Making"?